Psypher1/laravel-30-days/README.md

 25. Queue Are Easier than
 26. Build Process in Order

+Going forward, it's the final project - I have placed that in another repo

 The lesson numbers is what I am using to name my branches

 ## Learning Resources